About Queensland's waste levy

-Landfill operators will make a business decision on if and how the levy is passed through to their customers.
+Landfill operators will make a business decision on whether, and how, the levy is passed through to their customers.

 No direct impact on households

 The Queensland Government has committed to ensuring the levy has no direct impact on households.
-To deliver this, councils receive annual payments to offset the direct costs of the waste levy.
-The formula for calculating these annual payments is set out in the regulation.
+To deliver this, councils receive annual payments to offset the direct costs of the waste levy liability incurred on the disposal of household and some other municipal solid wastes.
+The amounts for these payments, over a four year period are set out in the regulation.

 Councils are also provided with an additional payment to offset the direct cost of the levy for households with a council commercial waste collection service not covered by this arrangement.
 This includes caravan parks, manufactured home parks, retirement villages, boarding houses, gated communities and rural residents with commercial bulk-waste arrangements.

 Proprietors of eligible residential premises with a private waste collection service (i.e. not provided by council) or a mix of commercial and residential use, regardless of who provides the service, are able to apply for funding to offset the cost of the levy to residents.